shyheimbatts/osticket-prereqs/README.md

 <p>

 **Step 2-** After the installation, check the box to "Launch the MySQL Instance Configuration Wizard."
+Next, Allow MySQLInstanceConfig.exe to make changes to the device by choosing "Yes" as the option.
+To continue click Next.

 </p>